antronerds/r2-faqs-workflows/docs/Faqs.md

 -----

 1. Which platforms does R2- suport
 2. Can I shield my data up to publication

-3. Can I upload my own or public data
+	To continue numbering after enter or figure, indent the whole paragraph with a tab, or more tabs when in sublist

+3. And the third continues

 Analysis questions.